hechong/hupili.github.com/tools/README.md

-You must clone snsapi to "snsapi" before executing certain scripts.

-Github do not allow submodule in this repo.
+You must fetch the submodule to use all tools under this dir.